9woods123/Airsim_faster_rgbd/README.md

 ### AirSim with Faster RGBD Camera

 This project inherits all interfaces from AirSim, except for the camera.
 I have focused on improving the camera rendering speed, addressing potential bottlenecks in the original AirSim implementation that may have been affecting performance.
 For faster camera rendering **(25HZ 1080*720 rgb &depth on RTX3060 while 5HZ in origin Airsim )**, you can enjoy an optimized experience in this project.
-The ROS interface for the camera is available in a separate repository.
+The ROS interface for the camera is available in a separate repository (https://github.com/EasyLaboratory/cmd2airsim.git).

 ---